 Fasting – and a lack of specific amino acids – induces autophagy.
 This would have been a natural state of the body in the past when food wasn’t readily available at all times.
 Back when there wasn’t a 24-hour McDonalds’ drive-thru available, people sometimes went hungry for a little bit!
 So it seems that our bodies are naturally prone to balancing out the times that we build up cells with the times that we clean up and break down unneeded components.

-There are about 30+ different proteins involved in the formation of the autophagosome.
+More than 30 different genes code for the proteins that form the autophagosome.
 Researchers are still actively figuring out how all of the bits and pieces of the process go together, but recent genetic studies have shed a lot of light on the pathway.